NATO Enhanced Forward Presence: Multinational battalion Battle Group Lithuania

+Units from the 414 Tank Battalion, 3-66 Armor, Iron Wolf Brigade, Brigada «Guadarrama» XII at the Iron Wolf exercises in the Pabradė Training Area, Lithuania.
+Infantry brigades supported by armour, the exercise simulated a variety of outdoor combat operations and ran from 11 to 22 October 2021.

 The Lithuania multinational battalion battle group is under the command of the Mechanised Infantry Brigade Iron Wolf of the Lithuanian Land Forces and based in Rukla.
 The battalion has a headquarters company, three to four combat companies and various support units.
 The battle group is led by Germany.
 Each rotation lasts six months.
 Additionally, since the Russian invasion of Ukraine, the German Armed Forces have expanded their presence in Lithuania.
 In December 2023 German Minister of Defence Boris Pistorius and Lithuanian Minister of Defence Arvydas Anušauskas agreed to form a new German brigade and permanently station it in Lithuania beginning in 2025.

 In May 2025, the German Ministry of Defence confirmed that its contribution to the eFP battlegroup in Lithuania—approximately 1,000 troops—would be permanently subordinated to the newly established 45th Panzer Brigade “Litauen” by February 2026.
 This shift marks the transition from a rotational deterrence model to an embedded, nationally commanded structure within NATO’s eastern flank posture.
 The German brigade, based in Lithuania, is expected to grow to around 2,000 personnel by mid-2026, integrating both the eFP force and combat units redeployed from Germany.

 In December 2024 details the organization of the new 45th Panzer Brigade were made public.